cecton/blog/content/posts/rust-and-riscv.md

     let sck = pin!(pins, spi0_sck);
     let mut blue = sck.into_inverted_output();

-    let address = 0b0111100; // replace this by the address of your device
+    // This is the the address of your device.
+You can find it in the data sheets of
+    // your device.
+    let address = 0b0111100;

     // a small macro to help us send commands without repeating ourselves too much macro_rules! write_cmd {